 Times Table Check Information Sheet

-This term the children will be exploring life as a Roman, ending the term learning about Volcanoes.
+During the Autumn term, the children explored life as a Roman, ending the term learning about Volcanoes.

 How can I help at home?